How should I choose my surgeon?

 Where do you perform your surgeries?

-Surgeries are performed at a fully accredited surgery center, using licensed anesthesiologists.
-Having surgery at a surgery center, rather than in a back office, provides optimal anesthesia and nursing care.
+Surgeries are performed at a fully accredited surgery center, using anesthesia providers.
+Having surgery at a place with experienced cosmetic caregivers, rather than in a back office, provides optimal anesthesia and nursing care.
 You can be sure that the highest standards of patient safety are maintained.

 Is plastic surgery covered by insurance?

 If the surgery is performed for cosmetic reasons, it is not covered by insurance.
 If surgery is done because it is medically necessary (for example, to correct deformities or functional impairment), it may be fully or partially covered by insurance.
-It is best to ask the office directly if you are still unsure.
+Our office does not accept insurance billing or payments.
+If you are interested in billing through your insurance, please ask your insurance plan for participating providers.

 Is the recovery from plastic surgery painful?